Puzzles of Japanese companies in the Northern Netherlands are solved

 Renewed mindset

-Kikkoman and Buyo, UCC and DNV/Summit.
-They could just be collaborations that lead to new innovations.
+UCC and DNV/Summit.
+It could just be a collaboration that leads to new innovations.
 Remco van Leeuwen can talk about that.
 He won a similar pitch a year ago as project manager of New Born Rubber to get started with another Japanese company, Teijin.
 'We are still working together.
 You see there are opportunities, in our case opportunities to make conveyor belts in mines more sustainable.
 By researching it together with an open mind, we have made considerable strides.'

 Ben Freyee of BASF can only agree.
 The Swiss company based in Heerenveen participated in the Sustainable Industry Challenge a year ago.
 It was looking for ways to reuse residual waste from production and partnered with two startups to find answers, Aquacycl and Treatech.
 Freyee: "It was exciting to start thinking very differently.
 But our mindset has really changed and our focus is permanently on innovation.
 That's what a challenge like this does.